Sage-is/WEB-Sage.Education-docs/docs/tutorials/s3-storage.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Sage WebUI team.
-It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage.is AI-UI team.
+It serves only as a demonstration on how to customize Sage.is AI-UI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 # 🪣 Switching to S3 Storage

-This guide provides instructions on how to switch the default `local` storage in Sage WebUI config to Amazon S3.
+This guide provides instructions on how to switch the default `local` storage in Sage.is AI-UI config to Amazon S3.

 ## Prerequisites